2014–15 Swansea City A.F.C. season: Matches

-April

-May

 Source: Swansea City A.F.C.

 FA Cup

 Source: Swansea City A.F.C.

 League Cup

 Swansea will enter the League Cup in the second round as one of the thirteen Premier League clubs not involved in European competition.
 They were drawn against Rotherham United at home.
 Gomis scored his first competitive goal for the Swans in the 22nd minute, in a 1–0 win.
 In the third round, Swansea were drawn to face fellow Premier League side Everton.
 Swansea recorded their first ever win over Everton to reach the fourth round of the Capital One Cup.

 Source: Swansea City A.F.C.